roseyume/tails-of-kafka/README.md

 ### Check Your Work
  - In the "Consumed Messages" table, you should notice that Sammy missed previous messages that were sent.

+> [!NOTE] What if Sammy did see the previous messages?
+> If Sammy DID see the previous messages, he's already told all the other dogs in the neighborhood about it too.
+You won't be able to the scenario with Sammy because Sammy will reconnect always with his last committed offset (More on this later).
+> But no worries, the birds and the hamsters are all also late to the news.
+You can create another consumer under a different consumer group like 'Hammy' under 'hamster-consumers'.
+Just make sure to set the auto offset reset as 'latest'.

 ## Scenario 4: Scaling the Pet Gossip